fenhl/melt/README.md

 23.03.2017 12:02:30
 ```

-The `--timezone` (of `-z`) flag can be used to change the timezone in which formatted times are displayed.
+The `--timezone` (or `-z`) flag can be used to change the timezone in which formatted times are displayed.
 The timezone must be given as a name from the Olson timezone database.
 By default, UTC is used.
 This flag has no effect on UNIX timestamps (i.e. when none of `-f`, `--format`, `-H` are specified), which are always in UTC.

 ```sh
 $ echo 844882040566702080 | melt -f '%d.%m.%Y %H:%M:%S' -z Europe/Berlin